Marcelo-Diament/store-block/README.md

 ### About React.js and StoreBlocks
 In order to develop a store front block it is necessary to do it using React.js.
-According to VTEX, the usage should be focused in Hook API instead of using class definition to components building.
+According to VTEX, the usage should be focused on Hook API instead of using a class definition to components building.
 In VTEX IO, the front end programming default language is **TypeScript**.

 ###  App linking
-You must declare the new app at the themes manifest.json file (within dependencies property).
+You must declare the new app at the theme's manifest.json file (within dependencies property).
 And also, you must add your apps block at the desired .jsonc file.

 ### App usage
 It is necessary to have at least two terminals opened and running `vtex link`, one for the theme and another for the custom block.

+### App unlinking
+Use `vtex unlink` to unline the theme.
+To unlink the app, use `vtex unlin vtex.countdown@0.0.1` with the declaring the specifics app's name and version.